 Q: What is the Big Blue Test?

 A: The Big Blue Test started in 2009 as a creative way to encourage people with diabetes to stay active.
 It has grown into a global campaign to raise awareness about the benefits of exercise for people with diabetes and help support diabetes charities in the process.
-To learn more about the Big Blue Test, watch this video.
+To learn more about the Big Blue Test, watch the video on this page.

 Q: What is the goal of The Big Blue Test?